|Diameter:||29.0 mm (13 ligne)|

 |Production: 1935 – 1949|

 Venus Cal.
 140 is a hand-winding chronograph movement.
-Measuring 13 ligne in diameter, it has an unusual 5-column wheel to control the chronograph function.
+Measuring 13 ligne in diameter, it has an unusual 5-column wheel to control the chronograph function, and this mechanism resides entirely on the dial side of the movement.
 It began as a monopusher chronograph in 1935 before adding a second pusher later.
 It lasted in production until around 1949.
 It was succeeded by the more advanced Venus Cal.
 150.